E-commerce tips

 LaCkora Couture secret sale

 This is the perfect time to make them feel smart about their decision and excited about coming back.
 For example, the accessory atelier LaCkore Couture combines discounts and email promotions to create a sense of exclusivity for its customers.
-Instead of making it like a desperate grab for more sales, it feels like they're letting customers in on something special because they are already part of the club.
-When the follow-up discount feels aligned with that identity, it becomes a powerful way to encourage customers to return.

-For brands that identify themselves as luxury or high-end, frequent discounts will affect your brand perception.
+For brands that identify themselves as luxury or high-end, frequent discounts will affect brand perception.
 People will question whether your brand is as premium as you claim it to be.
 Think about how it would feel if Rolex started having monthly sales.

 Set a minimum spend for free shipping